velartrill/velartrill.github.io/orig/kestrel.md

 "Absolutely correct, cadet.
 You can think of voidskins as similar, except they can react to your body and your acceleration in real time.
 Wearing one of these, you can endure dramatically higher acceleration while completely conscious.
 Now, ordinarily that kind of acceleration, you're only going to encounter that in combat, but -- well, I'm getting ahead of myself.

 "The thing about the baseline body is it evolved, as far as we can tell, in a mid-grav environment.
 Your biology, and to a lesser extent mine, is dependent on gravity for a number of functions, and is 'calibrated' for a certain level of gravity depending on your race.
 Kaparttu, for instance, are less comfortable on higher-grav worlds than Zyahua.
 Now, void travel poses a problem because for much of the trip, you will either be in microgravity or accelerating at a lower G than your race is accustomed to."
 He holds up his arm, straining his sleek biceps so they bulge slightly up from his skin.
+Out of the corner of my eye I notice Jay, of all people, blushing and looking down.
 "One of the biggest problems you'll face is muscle loss.
 You need far less muscle power to function and navigate in the void than you do on any planet, and your body *will* notice that.
 So given enough time it'll decide it doesn't need the muscles anymore and reabsorb them.
 Then you land on a planet and you're just crushed by gravity; you can barely lift your arms against it, let alone walk."

 "Voidwalker disease, we call it," Bear murmurs.

 "There are various countermeasures that can be applied.
-I understand in the Empire it's common for stations and the more expensive ships to have segments that rotate to provide artificial gravity.
-We consider this wasteful and use a more elegant solution."
+I understand in the Empire it's common for stations and the more expensive ships to have segments that rotate to provide simulated gravity.
+This tends to be a poor and unpleasant imitation of the real thing; the People consider simulgrav wasteful and use a more elegant solution."
 He lifts the arm of the suit.
 "Your suit is calibrated to your planet of origin and its gravity level.
 It contains resistive fibers, quite like muscles themselves, which react when you move a limb, and provide the appropriate level of resistance or assistance depending on your orientation.
 Most importantly it applies resistance to your chest, so that your lung muscles don't atrophy -- otherwise you might get home and suffocate when you try to lie down.
 Ah, Comrade Nishuin?"

 "For the women among you, the suit also comfortably restrains your breasts to hold them in place regardless of your activity level," Nishuin interjects.
 "I understand this can prevent a great deal of pain for baselines.
 Additionally, living in low gravity is like routine use of supportive garments; it can cause your breasts to sag over time.
 Your voidskins will limit this as well by replicating the effects of gravity on your breasts to the greatest possible extent."

-"Ah, interesting.
+"I learn something new every day.
 Thank you, comrade."
 Nalshan turns back to us.
 "Additionally, the suits contain a venous interface system that can briefly supply emergency oxygen -- longer, with an external hookup -- and purge potentially lethal buildups of carbon dioxide, or other inert gases for that matter.
 This works by deploying micro-needles that pierce your skin and connect your veins to the filtration apparatus. --The winces are warranted, believe me; it's exactly as painful and unpleasant as it sounds, and once the needles have been deployed, you shouldn't try to remove your suit without a medic assisting you.
 But I promise you it's worth it -- if shipboard oxygen reclamation fails or the atmosphere is purged, your suit and helmet will, with enough power, keep you alive until the system can be repaired.
 Voidskins are impermeable to gas, and the gloves -- which I encourage you to wear at all times and remove only when necessary -- form an airtight seal.
 If you already have your suit and gloves on, all you need to go is pull on a helm, which will seal automatically, and you will be fully protected from both decompression and suffocation.
 And that only takes a second or two, compared to the thirty seconds or so it takes to suit up, even with practice.

 "In order to help navigate in a microgravity environment, your suit has a number of strong electromagnets, in the feet, the hands, and down the back.
 For instance, you can activate the foot-magnets to let you walk along a metal surface, or set them in repulsor mode to push off from that same surface.